 There will always be people out there ready to pay over the odds for something when it’s in short supply, and that’s why prices for houses and apartments in places like New York are so ludicrously high.
 There’s a finite supply of land there and that means a limited amount of housing, so the more people that want to live there the higher the prices go.

 A lot of brand new and completely redesigned models that had been due to go on sale in 2020 as 2021 model year offerings got delayed until mid-2020, and some were even held back for the 2022 model year.
-This means there are a lot of all-new models you might want to wait to see and test drive before making a firm commitment to buy.
+This means there are a lot of all-new models you might have wanted to wait to see and test drive before making a firm commitment to buy.
 Unfortunately, not everyone thinks like that, and people have been placing orders and waiting for their new vehicles to get built.

 7. Approval for credit getting tougher